Jozefcvik/Jenkins-ArgoCD-GitOps/READMEjozef.md

 			  }
 	}
 	```
-#### But then we don´t need to always in development/test production always download Trivy Database Therefore we will use this script
+#### But then we don´t need to always in development/test production download Trivy VULNERABILITY DATABASE, therefore we will use this script
 	```sh
 	stage('Trivy Scan'){
 			  steps {